lethiess/DisasterResponsePipeline/README.md

 This project is part of Udacity's Data Scientist Nanodegree program.
 There are two given datasets, one provides social media or newspaper messages of people in need and the other dataset provides the corresponding category of help needed.

-These two datasets are processed with an ETL pipeline and afterwards the resulting databse is used for generating a machine learning model.
-This model is used for a webapp, where you can classify messages in disaster categories.
+These two datasets are processed with an ETL pipeline and afterwards the resulting database is used for generating a machine learning model.
+This model is used for a web app, where you can classify messages in disaster categories.

 ### Installation